jorlyf/findMe/README.md

 it is first project.
-I have'nt any documentation for this
+I haven't any documentation for this